 1. Witness Statements

 Written statements by one or more witnesses to the slip and fall or trip and fall accident are helpful to support a claim.
-Here, those who saw what happened provide their story of the events, both before, during, and after the incident occurred.
-Family and friends who were there with the victim at the time of the accident can provide them.
+Here, those who saw what happened provide their story of the events before, during, and after the incident occurred.
+A victim should gather the name, address, and contact information of any witnesses of the slip and fall.

-A hospital stay after a slip and fall accident can include a variety of medical expenses that should be included in a demand letter.
+A hospital stay after a slip and fall accident can include a variety of medical expenses that should be stated in a demand letter.
 All documentation from the hospital can and should be provided as attachments.
-Expenses for drugs, Emergency Room treatment, surgery, post-op, physical therapy, and more should and most likely will be detailed in the hospital invoice that the victim receives at or after discharge.
+This includes expenses for any medications, emergency room treatment, surgery, post-op, physical therapy, etc. This information should be detailed in the hospital invoice that the victim receives at or after discharge.

-Use the phrase “for settlement purposes only” to make sure it’s understood that this is an offer in settlement.
-Don’t forget to describe the aftermath of the accident to you and your family members and any resulting emotional distress you’ve experienced (anxiety, depression).
+The victim should also use the phrase “for settlement purposes only” to make sure it’s understood that this is an offer in settlement.
+It is also important to describe the aftermath of the accident to the victim and his or her family members and any resulting emotional distress the victim may have experienced (anxiety, depression, etc.).

-And be prepared to negotiate with the adjuster.
-This demand letter is your invitation for settlement negotiations.
+Also, one should be prepared to negotiate with the adjuster.
+This demand letter is an invitation for settlement negotiations.

 What Should You Do Now?